-This Safeguarding Policy supports our own Vision Statement, "We Care, We Share, We Learn and Achieve" as we aim:
+This Safeguarding Policy supports our own Vision Statement, "Learning Together, Preparing for Life" as we aim:

 - To provide a positive, safe and happy learning environment in which everyone is inspired and empowered to achieve the highest standard of which they are capable in all aspects of their life. - To recognise, accommodate and support the needs of all individuals. - To help everyone to make appropriate choices through praise, encouragement and by leading through example. - To treat everyone with respect, encourage self-respect, listen to and value everybody's opinions, contributions and ideas. - To provide a broad, balanced, stimulating curriculum in which all progress is recognised, developed and celebrated. - To provide an open school that promotes health and well-being and continually develops effective partnerships with parents and the wider community. - To ensure that effective leadership and management enables us to continually improve all aspects of our school through systematic, rigorous self-evaluation. - To make school fun for everybody.